uynilo9/logger.go/README.md

 ## ✨ Intro

-A simple logger written in Go, which is used to print errors, tips, etc. messages, was born while I was working on another project [github.com/uynilo9/bento](https://github.com/uynilo9/bento) of mine
+A simple logger written in Go, which is used to print errors, tips, etc. messages, was born while I was working on another project [github.com/uynilo9/bento](https://github.com/uynilo9/bento).

 Btw it used to be in [pkg/logger](https://github.com/uynilo9/bento/tree/main/pkg/logger) under [github.com/uynilo9/bento](https://github.com/uynilo9/bento) originally.
 So far it still exists there but will no longer get updates there (if it's supposed to get any here lol).